taniarascia/taniarascia.com/content/posts/2019-03-14-migrating-from-wordpress-to-gatsby.md

 - Image optimization - all the images are automatically stripped of metadata, optimized, resized, lazy-loaded, and compressed
 - Pre-fetch resources - Gatsby detects what links are available on a given page and loads that data into the cache
 - Bundling and minification - code is minified, bundled, and served
-- No server side rendering
+- Server side rendered at build time
 - Anyone can edit my posts!
 If you see a typo or an error, just fork the repo and make the change!
 - Every time I push to the repo, the site gets automatically deployed.